Are you looking for the best vacation and Tourists Attraction in San Diego, USA?

 5. San Diego’s Beaches

 The fauna you’ll see here includes dolphins, California sea lions, California otters, and sea turtles, to name a few.
 The Manta Ray roller coaster is a crowd favorite, but skip the Voyage to Atlantis and Ship Wreck Rapids experiences if you will not get wet.
 Visit one of the park’s animal displays, such as the shark underwater observation tunnel or the penguin habitat, for a more low-key experience.
+You could also go on a fun cruise with san diego whale watching and see dolphins, sea lions, marine birds, and other neat marine creature in their natural habitat.

 - San Diego’s Beaches